Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The main reason for a decision against this is the potential for misconfiguration.
 One of the goals for this EAP method is to provide a means to validate the server certificate using implicit configuration options.
-Using EAP-TTLS or EAP-PEAP would counteract this goal, since in most supplicants the configuration for the different phases of the tunneled TLS methods is done seperately, so the users would have to configure the certificate check parameters manually again.
+Using EAP-TTLS or EAP-PEAP would counteract this goal, since in most supplicants the configuration for the different phases of the tunneled TLS methods is done separately, so the users would have to configure the certificate check parameters manually again.
-Additionally, not every supplicant application may allow the code for the phase 2 exchange to access information about the phase 1 exchange, namely the server certificate parameters, which is neccessary for the security of the EAP-FIDO exchange.
+Additionally, not every supplicant application may allow the code for the phase 2 exchange to access information about the phase 1 exchange, namely the server certificate parameters, which is necessary for the security of the EAP-FIDO exchange.
 Specifying EAP-FIDO as standalone EAP methods could therefore require modifying the EAP stack.
 Implementers might be tempted to re-use the insecure and error-prone configuration interfaces.
 To prevent this from the start, EAP-FIDO specifies an EAP-TLS based EAP method that cannot be used standalone.

-Although this requires protentially duplicate code for supplicants that support multiple EAP-TLS based methods, the authors believe this means of specification to be more resistant against implementation errors and prevent error-prone user interfaces.
+Although this requires potentially duplicate code for supplicants that support multiple EAP-TLS based methods, the authors believe this means of specification to be more resistant against implementation errors and prevent error-prone user interfaces.

 # Implementation Status